-Does exposure to methylmercury in pregnancy affect future behavior or learning for the child?
+Can exposure to methylmercury in pregnancy affect future behavior or learning for the child?

-Very high levels of methylmercury in the diet, as seen from contamination of food supplies, were able to affect brain development.
+As mentioned, very high levels of methylmercury in the diet, as seen from contamination of food supplies in Japan and Iraq were able to affect brain development.
 These high levels of exposures are not typical.
-Women in the U.S., who generally do not depend upon fish as their main source of protein are unlikely to eat enough fish to cause harmful effects in a pregnancy.
-A study from another country, where people eat much more fish than is typically consumed in the U.S., reported that methylmercury from a balanced diet that includes fish is not likely to affect the development of the child from prenatal exposure.
-Another study found that children born to women who ate fish during pregnancy had higher IQ levels.
-This included women who had somewhat increased levels of mercury; suggesting that other nutrients in fish might have had a protective effect.
+People in the U.S., who generally do not depend upon fish as their primary protein intake are unlikely to consume enough methylmercury from fish to cause harmful effects in a pregnancy.
+A study in another country, where people eat much more fish than is typically consumed in the U.S., reported that methylmercury from a balanced diet that includes fish is not likely to affect the development of the child from prenatal exposure.
+Another study found that children born to people who ate fish during pregnancy had higher IQ levels.
+This included persons who had somewhat increased levels of mercury; suggesting that other nutrients in fish might have had a protective effect.